 - provide general legal advice.

-(iii) Constitutional Law Branch: Lawyers in this Branch provide legal advice to the government on constitutional matters involving division of powers and the Charter of Rights.
+(iii) Constitutional Law: Constitutional lawyers provide legal advice to the government on constitutional matters involving division of powers and the Charter of Rights.
 They also advise on human rights, aboriginal law, and trade law.
 They handle litigation files that raise constitutional issues and represent the Attorney General in interventions before the Supreme Court of Canada.
 These lawyers may also provide advice or representation on Charter issues raised in prosecutions.

 (iv) Office of Public Registry Administration: Lawyers provide legal and policy advice to the government on the operation of the Land Registry, Land Survey Directory, Corporate Registry and Personal Property Registry.
 They provide service directly to the public on complex public registry applications; review and authorize payment for claims under the land titles assurance provisions and compensation provisions for the public registries; and respond to inquiries relating to condominiums.

-(ii) Legislative Drafting: Legislative Crown Counsel draft all government Bills and regulations, working closely with counsel from Legislative Services, the Legal Services Division and other branches of Saskatchewan Justice, and with officials from other government ministries, agencies and Crown corporations.
+(v) Legislative Drafting: Lawyers draft all government Bills and Regulations with officials from other government ministries, agencies and Crown corporations.
 Drafting involves an analysis of the proposed policy to be implemented in legislation, a review of comparable legislation within Saskatchewan and other jurisdictions and putting the proposed policy into proper legislative language.

-The Branch also oversees the preparation of bilingual legislation and the printing of government Bills for introduction in the Assembly.
-The Branch serves as adviser to the Legislation and Regulation Review Committee of Cabinet and to the Red-Tape Reduction Committee.
-It works closely with every ministry, agency and Crown corporation, with the Law Clerk of the Assembly, with Cabinet Secretariat and with the Government House Business and Research Office.
+The Lawyers also oversee the preparation of bilingual legislation and the printing of government Bills for introduction in the Assembly.
+They serve as adviser to the Legislation and Regulation Review Committee of Cabinet and to the Red-Tape Reduction Committee.
 As well, the Branch drafts proposed Uniform Acts for the Uniform Law Conference of Canada and works with the courts in drafting their rules of court.

-(iii) Corporate Initiatives, Performance and Planning: Crown Counsel provide legal analysis and leadership on federal legislation and initiatives, such as cannabis reform, and promote Saskatchewan’s provincial interest.
+(ii) Policy Development: Lawyers work on civil law policy development and implementation, including access to justice initiatives and online justice solutions.
+Crown Counsel provide legal analysis and leadership on federal legislation and initiatives, such as cannabis reform, and promote Saskatchewan's provincial interest.
 They also work on a wide variety of justice initiatives, such as domestic violence, family law training, and access to justice.